rohnugu/base-drafts/draft-ietf-quic-http.md

 Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; it contains a Push ID.
 The Push ID uniquely identifies a server push.
 This allows a server to fulfill promises in the order that best suits its needs.
 When a server later fulfills a promise, the server push response is conveyed on a push stream.
-A push stream is a server-initiated, unidirectional stream.
-A push stream identifies the Push ID of the promise that it fulfills, encoded as a variable-length integer.

 A server SHOULD use Push IDs sequentially, starting at 0.
 A client uses the MAX_PUSH_ID frame ({{frame-max-push-id}}) to limit the number of pushes that a